3b/pngload/README.md

 ### Optionally decode as a 1-dimensional array

-Instead of decoding to a format which is compatible with Opticl.
+Instead of decoding to a format which is compatible with opticl.
 This is useful for OpenGL texture uploading.

 ### Optionally flip the Y axis